 Garbage Disposal: Insinkerator Badger 5 – 1/2 HP

 Perhaps the Oak Street kitchen reminds you of your kitchen.
 Perhaps you like the layout of your kitchen and the cabinets are in good condition, but you are ready for a completely new look and feel.
-KitchenCRATE can make this happen in just a few days and for an amazingly-low price.
+KitchenCRATE can make this happen in just a few days and for a low price.

 Just click here to schedule your phone consultation using our scheduling system.
 Or feel free to call us during business hours at 888-995-7996!

 Scott Monday is co-founder and CEO of kitchenCRATE.
 Connect with him on Facebook, Google+ or Linked-In.